 Single Level Sorting is nothing but sorting only one column at a time.
 Sort by employee name is one level sorting.

-Step 3: Now the mandatory thing you need to do is make sure “My data has headers” checkbox has ticked.
-If this box has ticked means, the selected data has headers otherwise; your will header will be treated as the data only.
+- Now, the mandatory thing you need to do is make sure the “My data has headers” checkbox has ticked.
+If this box has ticked means, the selected data has headers otherwise;, your will header will be treated as the data only.

-Step 5: After this undergo to Order section and select Largest to Smallest.
-By default, excel already selected the order a Smallest to Largest but we can change it according to our requirement.
+- After this, undergo the Order section and select Largest to Smallest.
+By default, excel already selected the order a Smallest to Largest, but we can change it according to our requirement.

-Step 6: Click on Ok to sort the data from largest to smallest.
-Below image is the result of that.
+- Click on Ok to sort the data from largest to smallest.
+The below image is the result of that.

 Sort Numbers in Excel Example #2 – Multi-Level Sorting

 Multi-Level Sorting includes many columns to sort at one.
 Sort by employee name and by department name.
-Here employee name is one layer and department is another layer.
+Here employee name is one layer, and the department is another layer.